-- Planting Guidance - Properly planting your native trees, shrubs and groundcovers is one of the most important things you can do for the health and vigor of your plants.
+- "How to" Planting Guidance- Properly planting your native trees, shrubs and groundcovers is one of the most important things you can do for the health and vigor of your plants.
 The fact sheets below are intended to help provide guidance on proper planting techniques for the different types of plant material available.

 - Sound Native Plants